 So in 1874 it took 4 days (96 hrs) get 400 miles by dirigible (c.
 4 mph).
 Ugh, that’s slow.
 Why did I write myself into that corner?
 Oh yes, Alexia had to be on board for a while.

 “Giffard’s first flight took place on September 24, 1852.
 He traveled almost 17 miles (27 kilometers) from the Paris racecourse to Trappes moving approximately 6 miles per hour (10 kilometers/hour).”
-(From this online source.)
+(From an online source that is no longer available.)
 But that was with the wind and untroubled by weather.

 Just goes to show, pay attention in math, you never know when you are going to need it.